jamesheald/COIN/README.md

 ```
 [P,S] = obj.plot_COIN(S,w);
 ```
 This will generate a state | context plot and a predicted probabilities plot.
 The structure P contains the data that is plotted (view the generate_figures method in COIN.m to see how the data in P is plotted).
 The plots may take some time to generate, as they require contexts in multiple particles and multiple runs to be relabelled on each trial.
-Once these contexts have been relabelled, the results are then averaged across particles and runs.
+Once the contexts have been relabelled, the variables to be plotted are averaged across particles and runs.
 In general, the more runs there are, the cleaner the results will be.
 ### Integrating out observation noise
 The basic simulation above have performed inference conditioned on a random sequence of observation noise.
 We can repeat the simulation multiple times (each based on a different sequence of observation noise) using the property *R*.
 For example, to run 2 simulations, call